gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Internal views registered for a `@Managed` public type must themselves be `@Managed`.

 This functionality is available for types extending `ComponentSpec` and `BinarySpec`.

+#### Binary names are scoped to the owning component

+Binary names are now scoped to the component they belong to.
+This means multiple components can have binaries with a given name.
+For example, several library components might have a `jar` binary.
+This allows binaries to have names that reflect their relationship to the component, rather than their absolute location in the software model.

 ## Promoted features